-Thank you for your interest in the American Institute of Alternative Medicine (AIAM)-a private, higher education institution.
-At AIAM, we understand the challenge of choosing a school and an educational program designed to help you reach your life goals.
-AIAM's cohesive administration is caring, dynamic, professionally experienced, and is continually working to support our students' ambitions and goals-we believe your success is our success.
+We understand the challenge of choosing a school and an educational program.
+We are designed to help you reach your life goals.
+Our cohesive administrative staff are caring, dynamic, professionally experienced, and continually working to support our students' ambitions and goals.
+We believe that your success is our success and take great pride in our graduates' successes.